PimDeWitte/react-native-gif-keyboard/README.md

 ![Preview](https://thumbs.gfycat.com/SomberIllFoxhound-size_restricted.gif)

 # react-native-gfycat
-WIP!
-Will post when finished.
 This is a react native implementation that works with gfycat reactions so that you can implement reactions into your react native apps.
 The core of it is very simple - we use react-native-video to display all the reactions from the API and give you a callback with the MP4 file that was selected by the user.

 You can then choose what to do with the MP4 file.
 Most of the use cases will include sending the mp4 as a raw text and auto-resolving raw text to <Video> elements on the receiving side.